Boaters in support of President Trump flock to Watauga Lake for Boat Parade

-ELIZABETHTON, Tenn.
-(WJHL)- Boat parades in support for President Donald Trump are happening across the country, two happening here in the Tri-Cities.
+HAMPTON, Tenn.
+(WJHL) — Boat parades in support for President Donald Trump are happening across the country, two happening here in the Tri-Cities.

 With the November elections around the corner, people across the country are showing their support for presidential candidates.